freenetis/freenetis-dhcp/README.md

-freenetis-dhcp
+FreenetIS DHCP
 ==============

 The tool is used to synchronize the DHCP server configuration with data obtained from FreenetIS.
 DHCP server is identified in FreenetIS by the device ID.

-For more informations see <http://wiki.freenetis.org/index.php/Instalace#Bal.C3.ADk_freenetis-monitoring>.
+For more informations see <http://wiki.freenetis.org/index.php/Instalace#Bal.C3.ADk_freenetis-dhcp>.

 Changelog
 ---------